 Determine Where and How to Get Customers

 When starting a subscription model, you need to have a customer base to make it worthwhile.
 Determine who you are targeting and how you are going to reach them.
-Consider marketing to parents at schools, to students at university and college, or exercise enthusiasts at your local gym.
+Consider marketing to parents at schools, to students at university and college, or to exercise enthusiasts at your local gym.
 Always have a clear-cut marketing plan that includes your target audience, your social media and outreach strategy, and your branding.

 We have written a ton of material on farm marketing, so be sure to check out some articles, including this one.
-Be sure to also consider a referral program as a great marketing tool.
+Be sure also to consider a referral program as a great marketing tool.
 Referrals can quickly boost your customer base and give perks to your current customers.
 Many great subscription businesses exploded with referrals, such as HelloFresh.

 Set Your Pricing

-Different from selling your products individually online or at market, a CSA or subscription model sets a fixed price for a fixed amount of products.
+Different from selling your products individually online or at the market, a CSA or subscription model sets a fixed price for a fixed amount of products.
 Each box or package should have a predetermined quantity or mix of products.
-Pricing your subscription is a complicated task and should be very well researched before setting.
+Pricing your subscription is a complicated task and should be researched well before setting.
 Look at what average families are willing to spend, what other CSAs are charging for their products, and use data from your own business if you sell currently.
 Additionally, determine how many shares/subscriptions you need to sell to receive your desired profits.